dappsnation/akita-ng-fire/doc/subcollection/api.md

+# DEPRECATED (>2.0.0)

+**Subcollection Service have been removed from the library starting with version 2.0.0.**

+Checkout the [cookbook](../cookbook/subcollection.md) for implementation of Subcollection with version 2.0.0.

+This documentation only apply for version 1.0.0.

 # Subcollection Service - Getting Started
 The `SubcollectionService` is an extended version of the `CollectionService`.
 It's designed to answer common subcollection specific behaviors.